Travel Agent Tax Deductions 2023

 Travel Expenses

 As a travel business owner, you may also be able to write off travel expenses, provided it’s for the benefit of your business.
-For example, if you write about the location you’re visiting and convey that information to customers, it benefits your travel business as it’s part of your franchise owner responsibilities.
+For example, if you write about the location you’re visiting and convey that information to customers, this benefits your travel business as it’s part of your franchise owner responsibilities.
 It’s critically important that you document your trips and keep all receipts.

 Networking Costs

 If you entertain potential clients, you may be able to deduct 50% of those expenses.
-For example, if you take a client out to dinner or a sporting event, you can write off half those costs.
+For example, if you take a client out to dinner or a sporting event, you likely can write off half those costs.

 Insurance Premiums